This message, related to the development of the theme, only displays on the localhost homepage to notify you of any important theme changes.

 Brief biography

-On May 1st, 2026, I will join the Technical University of Munich as Assistant Professor of Computational Fluid Dynamics in the School of Engineering and Design.
+I am an Assistant Professor in the School of Engineering and Design at the Technical University of Munich where I lead the Professorship of Computational Fluid Dynamics.
 My research focuses on developing computational and mathematical tools for understanding multiscale multiphysics fluid dynamical systems, with applications in energy technologies, aerospace flows, sustainable transport, hydrogen production, and environmental processes.
+This is my personal website, for all official information about the Professorship of Computational Fluid Dynamics, please visit: OUR WEBSITE.

-I am currently a Physical Science Research Scientist in the Department of Mechanical Engineering at Stanford University, where I work with Prof. Ali Mani and Prof. Gianluca Iaccarino.
-My work focuses on high-fidelity simulation of turbulence and multiphase flows, including the development of reduced-order turbulence models and computational frameworks for multiphase electrochemical and energy systems.
-I am also involved in modeling compressible multiphase flows for the INSIEME project under the PSAAP III program.
+I was a Physical Science Research Scientist in the Department of Mechanical Engineering at Stanford University, where I worked with Prof. Ali Mani and Prof. Gianluca Iaccarino.
+My work at Stanford focused on high-fidelity simulation of turbulence and multiphase flows, including the development of reduced-order turbulence models and computational frameworks for multiphase electrochemical and energy systems.
+I was also involved in modeling compressible multiphase flows for the INSIEME project under the PSAAP III program.

 I received my PhD from Iowa State University, with a co-major in Mechanical Engineering and Applied Mathematics, under the supervision of Prof. Baskar Ganapathysubramanian and Prof. James Rossmanith.
 My doctoral research focused on developing energy-stable numerical methods for multiphase flows governed by the Cahn-Hilliard Navier-Stokes equations, and scalable computational tools for simulating complex interfacial dynamics.